-Google has said that Stadia will remain live until January 18th, 2023.
-After that, the service will no longer be operable on any device, and all games, progress, and apps will be lost.
-It is possible to save your game progress, but only for games that support cross-play between Stadia and other platforms
+On September 29, 2022, Google told its Stadia subscribers that Stadia servers would be turned off on January 18, 2023.
+After that, the service would no longer be operable on any device, and all games, progress, and apps would be lost.
+It was said to be possible to save your game progress, but only for games that supported cross-play between Stadia and other platforms.

-Refunds will be issued for all hardware and software purchases made on the Google Play Store.
+Refunds were to be issued for all hardware and software purchases made on the Google Play Store.
 Hardware includes the Stadia controller, Founder’s Edition, Premiere Edition, and Play and Watch with Google TV packages.
-Chromecast was not mentioned as a part of this hardware refund as it is not an essential piece of Stadia hardware.
+Chromecast was not mentioned as a part of this hardware refund, as it was not an essential piece of Stadia hardware.

-These refunds are expected to take place automatically but it is still unclear when refunds will go out.
-Google has set a tentative date of January 18th, 2023, the same day as the closure, but that remains to be seen.
-You will not be expected to return any hardware in order to receive a refund.
-But now that Stadia is dead, hardware, like the controller, is basically just Stadia-themed paperweights.
+All refunds were expected to take place automatically.
+Players were not expected to return any hardware in order to receive a refund.
+However, now that Stadia is dead, hardware, like the controller, is basically just Stadia-themed paperweights.